basso/gettopirate/README.md

 Not sure what standard they follow
 ### Anime
 Not sure what standard they follow.
-Anime Season 1 might hit right on TVDB
-Anime Season 2 Ultra-Kawwai-Desu will not hit on TVDB since they changed the name for season 2 Also follow 01,02,03,04 episode standard with no season information

 ## Logic
 - Reads what tv shows you have (or have deleted), checks with TVDB, adds to local sqlite database